learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

 ## Introduction

 Nodemailer is a Node.js module that allows you to send emails from your server easily.
-You can use Nodemailer.
+There are many ways to use nodemailer effectively.
 For example, you can communicate with others or notify yourself via email.
 As the name suggests, Nodemailer is used in Node.js, so when you want to use Nodemailer to send mail, make sure to use Node.js and have Node.js ready with you.

 Before I start explaning how Nodemailer can be used, we have to install and import so we can use it.
 You can install nodemailer by the below command: